-Farmington is the post village of Tishemin gocounty.
-Mississippi, and is situated about gocounty, missies protein two bundred and sixty two miles northeast of Jackson, the capital of the State, and contains Jackson, the capital of the ocate, and contains some three or four stores.
-The nearest point of interest is Corinth, from which it is distant of interest is contained about the contained of the of interest is contained is located about twelf miles, it an air line from Jacinto, the capital of the county, but about eight mile further the county roads.
-It is about one hundre miles from Memphis, about forty eight mile from Grand Junction (the railroad connection with New Orleans) about forty-seren mile west of Tuscumbia and the junction to Piorenge ninety miles from Decator, one hundred and fourteen from Huntsville and over two hondred miles from Chattanooga.
-It is near to the track of the main line running from Men. phis to Chattanooga, although not on it the phis to Charlanooga, and the hearest station being Corinth.
-It is distant Gen. Beauregard is moving large bodies of from the Tennessee river about aftern wiles, either in an air line or by the county road lead. eastern extremity of Mississippi, at the point where it borders on Alabama and Ten and has an area of fourteen hundred square The Tombigbee river runs into the county, the creek.
-The surface of the country is diversified by small hills, and the soil is fertile, especially in the valleys.
-It generally has a sub stratum of sand, and a large part of the cour ty is covered with forests of oak, hickory, wal out and pine.
-The head streams of the Tom-The county was organized in 1836, and the last returns of the population give a total for the county of 14.490, of whom 13,529 were free and 1,961 slaves.
+AN INCIDENT .- While the steamer Empress was on her way to Cairo, with the wounded from the battle field at Pittsburg Landing, the wife of a missing soldier who was in the fight at Pittsburg, gave birth to a female infant -The woman accompanied or closely followed acted upon, Mr. Noell being opposed to them. day.
+They all confirm the capture of New her husband to Putsburg, and on the second day of the fight, while the conflict was raging A few days ago one Tennessee and one Mis- around her, was engaged in searching for him issippi regiment of twelve-months men stacked on the battle field.
+While thus employed, she al persons within the rebel districts who shall their arms and refused to serve longer, though received a gunshot wound-a flesh wound only-in the breast.
+Failing at last to find her husband, in despair she took passage on the There were twenty deserters yesterday, and Empress.
+Her child received the name of the gocounty.
+Mississippi, and is situated about goconnty.
+Mississippi, and is situated about Jackson, the capital of the State, and contain Jackson, the capital some three or four stores.
+The nearest points of interest is Corinth, from which it is dista but five miles, and is located about to miles, i an air line from Jacinto, the capit of the county, but about eight mile farther of the county, ods.
+It is about one hunda miles from Memphis, about forty eight n from Grand Junction (the railroad connec from Grand June 1001 (the ramond connection with New Orleans) about forty-seren mile west of Tuscumbia and the junction to Florence ninety miles from Decatur, one hundred and ninety miles from Huntsville and over two has fourteen from Chattanooga.
+It is near to the track of the main line running from Men the track of the man although 8 1000 Men phis to Chattanooga, although not on it-the phis to Chattanooga, artifold not on it the nearest station being Corinth.
+It is distant from the Tennessee liver about lifteen miles, either in an air line or by the county road lead.
+It is ing through Monterey to Hamburg line in through Monterey to Hamburg line about the same distance from Pittsburg by an eastern extremity of Mississippi, at the point where it borders on Alabama and Tennessee and has an area of fourteen hundred square miles, or about nine hundred thousand acres Tennessee river flows along its northeastern creek.
+The surface of the country is diversi fied by small hills, and the soil is fertile, especially in the valleys.
+It generally has a substratum of sand, and a large part of the cont. ty is covered with forests of oak, hickory, walnut and pine.
+The head streams of the Tom highee river furnish valuable motive power.
+The county was organized in 1836, and the last returns of the population give a total for the county of 14.490, of whom 13,529 were free and 1,961 slaves.